 I’ve found that I really love black and white for close up, intimate indoor photos.
 We wanted it to be a bit more slice of life and raw/real compared to the lighthearted colorful photos in our Storytelling frames nearby.

 When we moved in, we got to keep the piano from the previous owner.
-I started taking piano lessons for the first time in my 20s (although I stopped when Zel was born—I really should get back to it!), and Jeff’s whole family is really musically inclined.
-Jeff keeps his guitar close to the piano, and we love our little family jam sessions (okay, they’re mostly led by Jeff on the guitar while Zel plunks on the piano, but we have fun).
+I started taking piano lessons for the first time in my 20s (although I stopped when my oldest was born—I really should get back to it!), and Jeff’s whole family is really musically inclined.
+Jeff keeps his guitar close to the piano, and we love our little family jam sessions (okay, they’re mostly led by Jeff on the guitar while our oldest plunks on the piano, but we have fun).
 I used the round mirror to bring a little extra light to that side of the room, and I balanced it out with a lamp on one side and a mix of vases, greenery and framed photos on the other.
 The frames are Gatsby Gold (5×7″ print with an 8×10″ frame) and Gatsby Silver (4×6″ print with a 5×7″ frame).

 Here’s our other Storytelling frame—this one shows off our wedding photos from the Riviera Maya.
 It fits perfectly on this little wall, and we love that we can tell our wedding story in this single frame.
 It gives us a chance to display them in a prominent part of the house where everyone sees them right away, but it blends right into the rest of the story of our family throughout the house.

 Here’s the view looking the other way (from the kitchen).
 We have one other wedding photo going up the stairs.

 Now we’ve wound our way over to the entry.
 We have a two story entry wall that we’ve filled with 12 square canvases from some of our favorite places.
 Heading up the stairs, we also have a huge canvas of Detroit from a wedding I photographed a while back.